carpentries-incubator/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 Execute the script with the following command:
 ~~~~
-$ nextflow run script6.nf -resume --reads 'data/yeast/reads/*_{1,2}.fq.gz'
+$ nextflow run script6.nf --reads 'data/yeast/reads/*_{1,2}.fq.gz' -resume
 ~~~~
 {: .language-bash}

-It creates the final report in the results folder in the current work directory.
+It creates the final report in the results folder in the ${params.outdir}/multiqc directory.

 ### Recap